 Administrative Officer

-Location: Hybrid working - You must spend at least 40% of your contracted hours over a four-week period at court, in an office or another official workplace depending on business need and the kind of work you're doing.
+Location: We offer a hybrid working policy.
+You must spend at least 40% of your contracted hours over a four-week in an office or another official workplace depending on business need and the kind of work you're doing.
+Locations: Birmingham, Brighton and Hove, Bristol, Canterbury, Cardiff, Chelmsford, Derby, Eastleigh, Exeter, Guildford, Hull, Ipswich, Leeds, Leicester, Lincoln, Liverpool, London, Manchester, Middlesbrough, Mold, Newcastle-upon-Tyne, Norwich, Nottingham, Portsmouth, Reading, Sheffield, St Albans, Stoke-on-Trent, Swansea, Swindon, Truro

 The Crown Prosecution Service is responsible for delivering justice through the independent and effective prosecution of crime.
 As the principal prosecuting authority across England and Wales, our work is often emotionally challenging and complex.
 As such we employ over 7,000 individuals who think objectively, act professionally, show the upmost respect for others and continually strive for excellence.